 Flanders Make is the strategic research center for the manufacturing industry.
 With offices all over Flanders, Flanders Make stimulates open innovation through high-quality research.
 Flanders Make is strongly committed to international innovation cooperation and participation in European research projects.
 CLT is the permanent partner for Flanders Make's NT2 courses.Go to website

 CLT is the NT2 partner for the vocational training courses of CVO Qrios in Leuven.Go to website

 OCMW Leuven is the director of an integrated process for newcomers in which the CLT is a permanent partner for the NT2 component.Go to website

 At Acco you will find your study materials and office materials in one place.
 Acco has three book and office stores in Leuven, Ghent and Antwerp, two campus shops in Heverlee and Kortrijk and several online mini-shops where you can find everything you need.Go to website

 The Leuven Debating Society is an organisation aimed at bringing the art of debating to Leuven.
 It is motivated by the desire to develop its members’ debating skills, as well as their all-round awareness of the world at large.
-These goals it means to achieve by organising debating-related events.
+It means to achieve these goals by organising debating-related events.
 This goes from weekly British Parliamentary Debate sessions to workshops, from co-operation events with other organisation to lectures on all kinds of topics.
 All events are held in English.Go to website

 Nihao Leuven is a China-Leuven association that aims to reinforce the social cohesion between Chinese people and the inhabitants of Leuven.
 Through the organisation of cultural festivities, workshops and events with diverse partners both communities meet, discover each other's culture and come to a better understanding.
 This social-cultural association is recognised by the Diversity Support Service and the Cultural Advisory Council of Leuven.Go to website